-Figure 8: Interaction of Regularizers.
-First Column.
-Clean problem with object formed exactly like template.
-Second Column.
-Top: Local Gaussian noise, low feature-cost weight λ , $\sigma=0$, i.e. the optimal matching is dominated by the geometric cost component.
-Bottom: Same problem as above, but with a high λ : now the local noise severely affects the segmentation, which becomes very irregular.
-Third Column.
-Top: An unknown deformation is encountered (not described by a known deformation mode).
-With low λ it is ignored.
-Bottom: With a higher λ the optimal segmentation locally adapts to the unknown deformation.
-Fourth Column.
-Top: Unknown deformation with local noise and low λ : now the trick to simply increase λ (bottom) to adapt for the unknown deformation does no longer work, as the local noise is distorting the segmentation.
-Fifth Column.
-Top: The problem can be solved by adding a local boundary regularizer ($\sigma > 0$): it helps to distinguish between the local Gaussian noise and the non-local unknown deformation.
+Fig. 8 Interaction of Regularizers.
+Top row, from left to right: (1) Clean problem with object formed exactly like template.
+(2) Local Gaussian noise, low feature-cost weight τ , $\sigma = 0$, i.e. the optimal matching is dominated by the geometric cost component.
+(3) Same problem as before, but with a high τ : now the local noise severely affects the segmentation, which becomes very irregular.
+(4) An unknown deformation is encountered (not described by a known deformation mode).
+With low τ it is ignored.
+(5) With a higher τ the optimal segmentation locally adapts to the unknown deformation.
+Bottom row: (1) Unknown deformation with local noise and low τ : now the trick to simply increase τ (2) to adapt for the unknown deformation does no longer work, as tinguish between the local Gaussian noise and the non-local unknown deformation.
 So the optimal segmentation ignores the former but adapts to the latter.
-Bottom: The same trick does not work with non-local noise: now unknown deformation and non-local noise cannot be separated and the optimal segmentation becomes faulty.
+(4) The same trick does not work with non-local noise: now unknown deformation and non-local noise cannot be separated and the optimal segmentation becomes faulty.
+(5) Adding the deformation as a Wasserstein mode helps to approximately find the object even in this noisy scenario, also thanks to the robustness of the globally optimal branch and bound scheme (Color figure online)